 In 1789, Tipu Sultan launched an attack against the Raja of Travancore in a dispute over two forts in Cochin, but he met stiff resistance from the Travancore troops.
 The British, along with the Nizam of Hyderabad and the Marathas, came to the aid of Travancore.

 Later, British East India Company forces under Lord Cornwallis seized Coimbatore, but they were prevented from advancing further by Tipu Sultan.

 In 1791, British troops took Bangalore and tried to advance on Srirangapatnam.
-But Tipu, following the scorched earth policy, destroyed local resources, denying access to supplies for the British forces in this way.
-However, the next year, the well supplied British troops laid siege to Srirangapatnam.
-Tipu was forced to enter into a humiliating treaty ceding half of his territory and two of his sons as hostages.
+But Tipu, following the scorched earth policy, destroyed local resources, denying the British forces access to supplies in this way.
+However, the well-supplied British troops laid siege to Srirangapatnam the following year.
+Tipu was forced to enter into a humiliating treaty, ceding half of his territory and two of his sons as hostages.

 The Fourth Anglo Mysore War

 In 1799, the British again laid siege to Srirangapatnam, aided by the Hyderabad Nawab and the Marathas.
 Tipu was killed during this siege and he was buried next to his father.

 Tipu was known for his innovative use of rocketry in his military tactics.
 These rockets, fitted with swords and spears, were fired at the enemy from long distances.
 These weapons were used very skillfully by Tipu Sultan during the Anglo-Mysore wars.

 Tipu introduced a new currency (coin) and a new calendar.
 He was a good administrator and set up seven new departments in his government.

 Some Controversial Incidents

 Tipu Sultan was a devout Muslim, but he was generally reputed to have treated people of other religions well.
 He even built a church at the request of the French and is said to have made many grants to Hindu temples.
 Tipu Sultan had close associations with Nanjangud.